 **For emergency assistance outside these areas, please call our divisional hotline at 773-205-3520.
 You may also contact our Service Extension Units (partner organizations/agencies) by searching for the location nearest you.

 The Salvation Army Crossgenerations Food Pantry provides shelf-stable pantry items, bread, cereals, meat, and other household necessities, and is open Wednesdays, from 9 a.m. - 12 p.m. and 1 p.m. - 4 p.m.
 The Pantry functions on a first-come, first-served basis.
 However, all our clients receive the same kind and amount of goods every time.
 Individuals and families should bring ID, proof of address, paycheck stub, and documents to prove family dependent(s) on the first visit.
 We also ask that our clients visit once every 30 days to allow other people to benefit from this service as well.

 Fatherhood in Action

 The Salvation Army assists father figures with building stronger relationships with their children and their children's mothers.
 The program offers supportive and interactive group discussions while fathers develop skills for dealing with family and life issues.

 The Salvation Army assists incarcerated men and women transitioning from prison to the community.
 Clients undergo counseling, access training programs, and learn to reconnect with their families and communities.

 The Harbor Light program is an intense, in-patient substance abuse treatment.
-The program - one of the most respected in the country - also provides transitional services and employment training to help clients overcome their addiction and successfully transition back into their communities.
+The program is one of the most respected in the country.
+The Harbor Light program provides transitional services and employment training to help clients overcome their addiction and successfully transition back into their communities.

 Adult Rehabilitation Centers